sensor-web/sensorweb-plan/README.md

 * Pros
   - We can do one time deployment to deliver our values to thousands students and teachers.
   - Whole society(government) really care about education environment.
 So it will help us to create the virus effects.
-  - We already have some connections with several schools. (three schools with thousands people deploy our PM2.5 stations) Especilly, a teacher from Nanguo Elementary School(2500+ people) in Changhua, Taiwan is using SensorWeb as the class material in his class.
+  - We already have some connections with several schools. (three schools with thousands people deploy our PM2.5 stations) Especilly, a teacher from [Nanguo Elementary School(2500+ people)][nanguo] in Changhua, Taiwan is using SensorWeb as the class material in his class.
 He is also planning a semester science project with his students to improve their air pollution issues.
   - The air quality is really bad in center part of Taiwan because Formosa Plastics Corp's (FPC) sixth naphtha cracker complex is located there.
-And Nanguo Elementary School is also located in center part of Taiwan.
+And [Nanguo Elementary School][nanguo] is also located in center part of Taiwan.
 * Cons
   - It would be difficult for schools to make purchases. (we can just give them our PM2.5 for free)
   - We don't know how people in schools cares about PM2.5. (same situation for most groups)